-For the purposes of the following descriptions, we'll designate the best guaranteed line item as Line Item A.
+For example, we'll designate the best guaranteed line item as Line Item A.

-Lower-priority remnant line items and Ad Exchange line items do not compete when either of the following are eligible to serve to a request: a Sponsorship line item with a goal of 100%, or a combination of Sponsorship line items at the same priority with goals that add up to greater than or equal to 100%.
+Lower-priority remnant line items and Ad Exchange line items do not compete when either of the following are eligible to serve: a Sponsorship line item with a goal of 100% or a combination of Sponsorship line items at the same priority with goals that add up to greater than or equal to 100%.
 Similarly, Ad Manager may prevent lower-priority remnant and Ad Exchange line items from competing if Line Item A is a guaranteed line item that is at risk of not delivering in full (for instance, if Line Item A is far behind schedule).

 Otherwise, Ad Manager looks at remnant/non-guaranteed and Ad Exchange line items eligible to serve to the same impression:

 - If there is no remnant or Ad Exchange line item eligible, Ad Manager serves Line Item A and serving is complete.

 - If there are several contending remnant and Ad Exchange line items, Ad Manager ranks all eligible remnant line items by their value CPM.
 It chooses the highest value remnant line item, which we refer to as Line Item B for brevity.
 If there is no value CPM, Ad Manager uses the line item CPM instead.